stat545ubc-2023/assignment-b2-ZoeZHH/countNAs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of countNAs is to make a function to count missing values for all columns by group
+This package counts the missing values in a data set which grouped by one variable.

 ## Installation